qsib-cbie/tsz/README.md

 }
 ```

 This allows the first two rows to use the normal column width, then all delta/delta-delta instructions operate on the specified bit-width.
-For example, the epoch timestamp in microseconds may be 8 bytes on the first and second row, then a 50Hz analog front-end will have deltas around 20000 microseconds calculated with 32 bits throughout a payload.
+For example, the epoch timestamp in microseconds may be 8 bytes on the first and second row, then a 50Hz analog front-end will have deltas around 20000 microseconds calculated with 32 bits for the rest of the compression.